100thCoin/AccuracyCoin/README.md

   5: The CPU status flags were not correct after the test.
   6: The stack pointer was not the correct value after the test.
 (Only applicable to LAE)

-### Unofficial Instructions: SHA, SHX, SHY
+### Unofficial Instructions: SHA, SHX, SHY, SHS
   F: The high byte corruption did not match either known behavior.
-(Only applicable to SHA.
+(Only applicable to SHA and SHS.
 Corruption with SHX and SHY is consistent across revisions.)
   0: This instruction had the wrong number of operand bytes.
   1: The target address of the instruction was not the correct value after the test.
   2: The A register was not the correct value after the test.
   3: The X register was not the correct value after the test.
-  4: The Y register was not the correct Value after the test.
-  5: The CPU status flags were not correct after the test.
-  6: If the RDY line goes low 2 cycles before the write cycle, the target address of the instruction was not the correct value after the test.
-  7: If the RDY line goes low 2 cycles before the write cycle, the A register was not the correct value after the test.
-  8: If the RDY line goes low 2 cycles before the write cycle, the X register was not the correct value after the test.
-  9: If the RDY line goes low 2 cycles before the write cycle, the Y register was not the correct Value after the test.
-  A: If the RDY line goes low 2 cycles before the write cycle, the CPU status flags were not correct after the test.

-### Unofficial Instructions: SHS
-  F: The high byte corruption did not match either known behavior.
-  0: This instruction had the wrong number of operand bytes.
-  1: The target address of the instruction was not the correct value after the test.
-  2: The A register was not the correct value after the test.
-  3: The X register was not the correct value after the test.
   4: The Y register was not the correct value after the test.
   5: The CPU status flags were not correct after the test.
   6: The stack pointer was not the correct value after the test.
+(Only applicable to SHS)
   7: If the RDY line goes low 2 cycles before the write cycle, the target address of the instruction was not the correct value after the test.
   8: If the RDY line goes low 2 cycles before the write cycle, the A register was not the correct value after the test.
   9: If the RDY line goes low 2 cycles before the write cycle, the X register was not the correct value after the test.
   A: If the RDY line goes low 2 cycles before the write cycle, the Y register was not the correct Value after the test.
   B: If the RDY line goes low 2 cycles before the write cycle, the CPU status flags were not correct after the test.
   C: If the RDY line goes low 2 cycles before the write cycle, the stack pointer was not the correct value after the test.
+(Only applicable to SHS)

 ### Interrupt Flag Latency
   1: An IRQ should occur when a DMC sample ends, the DMC IRQ is enabled, and the CPU's I flag is clear.